talk2viren/umermansoor.github.io/_posts/2016-06-17-the-law-of-demeter---writing-shy-code.md

 }
 ```

-Scroll up and look at the `sayHello(...)` method and notice how it violates the Law of Demeter.
+Now scroll back up and look at the `sayHello(...)` method.
+It violates the Law of Demeter by talking to a stranger: the *socket* object.
 Even though **the method itself is pretty much helpless, it helps us detect tight-coupling**.
 The problem starts with the *User* class that failed to hide its internal details.
 So let's fix it:

 ```java
 class User {